badgumby/arch-wsl/README.md

    `ZSH_THEME="agnoster"` (This is my preferred theme)

-7. Install fonts for Powerline.
-[Download here.](https://github.com/powerline/fonts/tree/master/DejaVuSansMono)
+7. Download and install fonts for Powerline.
+[Download here.](https://github.com/powerline/fonts/)
 8. Right-click the title bar, select `Options`, then select your installed font from the `Text` section.